Common Beekeeping Mistakes – You Can Avoid

 As important as routine inspections are, it is possible to over-do a good thing.
 New beekeepers want and need to look inside the hive more often than an experienced beekeeper.

-Inspections on a too frequent basis will hinder the progress of your colony.
-They may even leave or abscond in hopes of finding a new hive location with fewer interruptions.
+They will resent you taking the roof off their house every other day.
+It is not natural and will hinder the progress of your colony.
+Your honeybees may abscond in hopes of finding a new location with fewer interruptions.

-Not Checking the Status of Your Queen Bee
+Not Checking the Queen Status

 The only way to know you have a good quality laying queen bee in your hive is to look.
 Many new beekeepers make the mistake of assuming the queen is there and laying.

-The role of the queen bee is vital to colony survival.
+You can not know this without opening the hive and looking for the queen or evidence of a queen The role of the queen bee is vital to colony survival.
 She is the only bee that can lay fertilized eggs that will develop into worker bees.

-Not Having Extra Beekeeping Equipment on Hand
+Not Having Extra Beekeeping Equipment

 One big mistake that many beekeepers make is not having extra equipment on hand.
 This is understandable as you are trying to keep the startup costs of beekeeping down.

-What if your colony swarms or even better you find a wild swarm in a bush?
+But, what if your colony swarms or even better you find a wild swarm in a bush?
 If you are able to catch the swarm, you need a box for them.

 Imagine the agony of seeing that beautiful large swarm of bees hanging on a low tree limb.
 Just within reach!
 And you have nothing to put them in.